Winnowing - Definition, Advantages and Disadvantages, Threshing FAQs

 Winnowing and Threshing

-1. Winnowing is the process of separating husk from grains while threshing is the process of grain from the chaff.
+1. Winnowing is the process of separating husk from grains, while threshing is the process of separating the grain from the chaff.

-2. Winnowing process is used by farmers in such a way that grains and husks are allowed to fall from height and husk will blow out with the help of air during this process and in the threshing crop is striking on some hard sphere.
+2. The winnowing process is used by farmers in such a way that grains and husks are allowed to fall from a height, and the husk will blow out with the help of air during this process, and in the threshing crop is struck on a hard surface.

-3. Winnowing is done after threshing while threshing is done before winnowing.
-These two processes are interrelated to each other.
+3. Winnowing is done after threshing, while threshing is done before winnowing.
+These two processes are interrelated.

 Also check-